paul/dotfiles/zsh/.oh-my-zsh/plugins/svn-fast-info/README.md

 Use as a drop-in replacement to the svn plugin, not as complementary.

 To use it, add `svn-fast-info` to the plugins array in your zshrc file:

 ```zsh
 plugins=(... svn-fast-info)
 ```

-It's faster because his efficient use of svn (single svn call) which saves a lot on a huge codebase It displays the current status of the local files (added, deleted, modified, replaced, or else...)
+It's faster because it has an efficient use of svn (single svn call) which saves a lot on a huge codebase.
+It displays the current status of the local files (added, deleted, modified, replaced, or else...)

 Use `svn_prompt_info` method to display the svn repository status in your theme.

 ## Functions